Blackrosedyin/Euryale-Tool-Changer/README.md

 Fusion 360 Project Link: https://a360.co/46orMO9

-(Note: Downloadable STEP, STL, and repository files will be released after physical testing confirms the toolchanger operates reliably and maintains reasonable repeatability.)
+(Note: Downloadable STEP, STL, and repository files will be released after physical testing confirms the toolchanger operates reliably and maintains target repeatability.)

 # License
 The project will maintain same licensing as MedusaHC by Irbis3d, licensed under the GNU General Public License v3.0 (GPLv3).